 What it does show however is poor sleep is much more common among those who do no exercise.

-Our research shows poor sleep is less common among people who have adjusted their diet from a general 'eat everything' diet.
+Our research shows poor sleep is less common among people who have adjusted their diet from a general 'eat everything' or omnivore diet.

-Again, however, the research shows that changes to diet on its own doesn't solve the sleep problem.
+Again, however, our research shows that changes to diet on its own doesn't solve the sleep problem.

 Sleep and stress